 Craig: …but good crowds everywhere we’ve been, the people who showed up have been very receptive (and) very happy about what was happening.
 Very impressive in Hagerstown, we got out there and did the walking tour of downtown and went in to see several businesses, went by the schools…a lot of people saw the bus, they saw me, and they started walking with us.
 Got a little reception afterward where people could just come in and talk about stuff.

 We went to Silver Spring – how many Republicans are going to go to Montgomery County?
 But we drive through the neighborhoods and I think, “Why are these people voting for Democrats?”
-These people have their nice little homes, they obviously have nice jobs and stuff like that, paying taxes…
+These people have their nice little homes, they obviously have nice jobs and stuff like that, paying income taxes…

 monoblogue: Well, the problem is they may have government jobs that depend on the government being large.